 There is no doubt that Bluetooth hearing aids have opened the door to a world of possibilities.
 They make it possible to stream music, television audio and even theatre events directly into your hearing aids.
-They put near total control of your listening experience in the palm of your hand.
-They literally connect you directly to the electronic world we now live in.
+They put near-total control of your listening experience in the palm of your hand.
+They connect you directly to the electronic world we now live in.

-As the old saying goes though, there is nothing perfect under the sun.
+As the old saying goes, though, there is nothing perfect under the sun.
 Like anything made by man Bluetooth will occasionally have a glitch.
 When it happens, it might make you believe your under-attack by Gremlins.
-No worries though, in most cases, when your Bluetooth hearing aid stops working properly the issue is normally minor and easy to fix.
+No worries though, in most cases, when your Bluetooth hearing aid stops working correctly, the issue usually is minor and easy to fix.